jianlin-cheng/DRCon/README.md

 Use this link for setting it up : https://github.com/gjoni/trRosetta

-To generate the trRosetta features you will need alignment file in a3m format, you may generate them sepeartly or use the file inside the alignment file of the DNCON2 features.
+To generate the trRosetta features you will need alignment file in a3m format, you may generate them separately or use the file inside the alignment file of the DNCON2 features.
 Inside the DNCON2 aligment file there is a file called result.txt, which contains name of the final alignment file in aln format.
 Use the corresponding "a3m" file  of the final ".aln"

 ```
 e.g of the text inside results.txt file
 "cp jhm-1e-10.aln T1087o.aln"